 - 1 ½ cups (265g) all purpose flour

 - ½ cup (75g) light spelt flour, or whole wheat flour

 - coarse sea salt for topping

-In a medium bowl, combine the water, yeast, salt and olive oil.
+- In a medium bowl, combine the water, yeast, salt and olive oil.
 Add in the flours and garlic powder and mix until a rough dough ball forms.
 Cover and let rise in a warm place for approximately 5-6 hours or until doubled in size.

-Once the dough has doubled, preheat the oven to 450'F. Punch down the dough to release the air and then using a spoon or spatula, form it into a ball and turn it onto itself a few times (note that the dough will be quite sticky).
+- Once the dough has doubled, preheat the oven to 450'F. Punch down the dough to release the air and then using a spoon or spatula, form it into a ball and turn it onto itself a few times (note that the dough will be quite sticky).

-Flour a large piece of parchment paper and drop the dough ball onto it.
+- Flour a large piece of parchment paper and drop the dough ball onto it.
 Let the dough rest for 10 minutes, then generously flour the top.
-Using your hands (or a floured rolling pin) form the dough into a tapered leaf shape about 1/2" thick.
+Using your hands (or a floured rolling pin) form the dough into a tapered leaf shape about ½" thick.

-Using either a pastry cutter or a sharp knife, cut the dough with several lines to form a leaf vein pattern.
+- Using either a pastry cutter or a sharp knife, cut the dough with several lines to form a leaf vein pattern.
 Note that you may need to flour your cutting utensil to prevent any sticking.
 The dough should spread apart naturally on the cut lines, but you can also use your hands to space out the cuts.
 Baste the top with a light coating of olive oil and sprinkle coarse salt.

-Slide the parchment paper & dough onto a large baking sheet and bake in the preheated oven for 20-25 minutes, or until golden brown.
-Serve warm on it's own or with olive oil and balsamic vinegar.
+- Slide the parchment paper & dough onto a large baking sheet and bake in the preheated oven for 20-25 minutes, or until golden brown.
+Serve warm on its own or with olive oil and balsamic vinegar.

 Shop The Post!